 Typically the daily lesson takes about 5 minutes to read, and the daily practice starts at about 5 minutes.
 Throughout the Trail, I’ll encourage you to lengthen your sessions as your confidence grows, but ultimately it’s up to you.

 Some lessons include guided audio meditations, although we don’t rely too much on them (and there are good reasons for that — too many people never learn to meditate without headphones!)

 Each day’s practices are simple and don’t take long, but by the end of Camp, you will have achieved something significant: a modest but consistent daily mindfulness practice that you can build on for life.

 One of the most rewarding parts of Camp is discussing our practices with other Campers, which we all do at The Campfire.
 I answer all questions posted there, or you can email me if it’s private.

 Most people do the 30 lessons in 30 days, but you can do them at a slower pace if you like.
 If you’re particularly enthusiastic, and want to practice more intensively, there are options for that too.
 The Camp is designed to meet you where you are.

 You can do the Camp from any computer, tablet or smartphone.
 It is up to you what time of day you do them.

 Camp Calm is operated by a single person (my name is David — hi!) and I keep the groups small enough that I can answer everybody’s questions promptly.
 I’ll do everything I can to help you establish a consistent mindfulness practice, even after Camp is over.

-I’ve held five Camps so far and each one has been a lot of fun.
+I’ve held eight Camps so far and each one has been a lot of fun.
 If you have any questions, please drop me a line.